Board and governance

 “As a company, and as individuals, we value integrity, honesty, openness, personal excellence, continual self-improvement, and mutual respect.
 We are committed to our customers and partners and have a passion for “Corporate Innovation Improvement”.
-We take on big challenges, and pride ourselves on seeing them through.
-We hold ourselves accountable to our customers, shareholders, partners and employees by honouring our commitments, delivering only the highest value and quality results. “
+We take on big challenges and pride ourselves on seeing them through.
+We hold ourselves accountable to our customers, shareholders, partners, and employees by honoring our commitments, and delivering only the highest value and quality results. “

 “The following eight Guiding Principles will help us measure the appropriateness of our decisions:

 Provide a great work environment and treat each other with respect and dignity;